 Send a Post from 14,400 feet

 It is exciting to send a postcard to yourself or your loved ones from a post office which is famous as being the world’s highest.
-The credit to establishing and running this post office goes to Rinchen Chhering, the postmaster who has been working here since its inception in 1983.
+The credit to establishing and running this post office goes to Rinchen Cheering, the postmaster who has been working here since its inception in 1983.

 For some people, this is the only mode of communication with the rest of the world.
 And Rinchen, along with his two assistants, the postmen, has been diligently doing this job for the past 29 years.

 A message from Hikkim travels a long and difficult way to reach any corner of the world.
-Not many motorable roads and infrequent modes of transport mean the postman takes the mail from Hikkim to Kaza by foot the morning.
-From Kaza, the mail goes to Reckong Peo by bus, then to Shimla, and further to Delhi.
+Not many motorable roads and infrequent modes of transport mean the postman takes the Mail from Hikkim to Kaza by foot the morning.
+From Kaza, the Mail goes to Reckong Peo by bus, then to Shimla, and further to Delhi.
 Delhi center takes it ahead to the rest of the world.

 Like any other Indian post office, this one also offers savings account service to local farmers and villagers.